FAQs

 Who are the program organizers?

-The Efficient and Healthy Schools Program is led by the U.S. Department of Energy, with technical support from Lawrence Berkeley National Laboratory.
-The campaign was developed with contributions from the U.S. Department of Education and the U.S. Environmental Protection Agency.
+The Efficient and Healthy Schools Program is led by the U.S. Department of Energy, with technical support from Lawrence Berkeley National Laboratory and New Buildings Institute.
+The program was developed with contributions from the U.S. Department of Education and the U.S. Environmental Protection Agency.

 How do I join the program?

 Joining the program is easy and free.
-Please complete our web form to join the program either as a participant or a supporter.
-For more information, please contact the Efficient and Healthy Schools team via email at schools@lbl.gov.
+Please complete our join form to join the program either as a participant or a supporter.
+For more information, please contact the Efficient and Healthy Schools team at schools@lbl.gov.

 What is the difference between a program participant and supporter?

-Efficient and Healthy Schools Program participants are K-12 schools and school districts that are interested in reducing energy costs and improving energy performance and indoor environmental quality.
+Efficient and Healthy Schools Program participants are K-12 schools and school districts that are interested in reducing energy costs and improving energy performance and indoor environmental quality, and supporters are any organizations who support their efforts.

 Is there a downloadable document with some basic information about the campaign that I can share with my school?